Minipoloalex/feup-cpd/README.md

 make client ARG=<username>
 ```

+If the client is run with a username, it will look for its token file to authenticate the user, in case of a reconnect attempt.
-In the last command, the argument `<username>` is used to identify the token file of the user in the file system inside the tokens' folder (which can hold multiple tokens).
+The `<username>` argument is used to identify the token file of that user in the file system, inside the tokens' folder.

 ## Project description